-- Cloudera strongly recommends that you set up a fully-functional CDH cluster and Cloudera Manager before you begin configuring the Cloudera Manager Server and Agents to use TLS. - Cloudera Manager will continue to accept HTTP requests on port 7180 (default) but will immediately redirect clients to port 7183 for HTTPS connectivity once TLS is enabled. - Once Level 3 TLS is configured, if you want to add new hosts running Agents, you must manually deploy the Cloudera Manager agent and daemon's packages for your platform, issue a new certificate for the host, configure /etc/cloudera-scm-agent/config.ini to use SSL/TLS and then bring the host online.
+- · Cloudera strongly recommends that you set up a fully functional CDH cluster and Cloudera Manager before you configure the Cloudera Manager Server and Agents to use TLS. - When TLS is enabled, Cloudera Manager continues to accept HTTP requests on port 7180 (default) but immediately redirects clients to port 7183 for HTTPS connectivity. - When Level 3 TLS is configured, to add new hosts running Agents, you must manually deploy the Cloudera Manager agent and daemon packages for your platform, issue a new certificate for the host, configure /etc/cloudera-scm-agent/config.ini to use SSL/TLS, and then bring the host online.

-Conversely, you can disable TLS to add the host, configure the new host for TLS, then re-enable with the proper configuration in place.
+Or, you can disable TLS to add the host, configure the new host for TLS, and then re-enable with the proper configuration in place.
 Either approach is valid, based on your needs.

-• For all hosts running Agents, Cloudera recommends you start with creating the keystore in Java first, and then exporting the key and certificate using openSSL for use by the Agent or Hue.
+• For all hosts running Agents, Cloudera recommends that you first create the keystore in Java, and then export the key and certificate using openSSL for use by the Agent or Hue.

-Transport Layer Security (TLS) provides encryption and authentication in the communications between the Cloudera Manager Server and Agents.
-Encryption prevents snooping of communications, and authentication helps prevent malicious servers or agents from causing problems in your cluster.
+Transport Layer Security (TLS) provides encryption and authentication in communication between the Cloudera Manager Server and Agents.
+Encryption prevents snooping, and authentication helps prevent problems caused by malicious servers or agents.